The Victoria Racing Club (VRC) considers equine health and wellbeing a top priority at Flemington Racecourse.

 In October 2019, the Club announced the VRC Equine Wellbeing Fund which will enable the acceleration of more of the VRC planned initiatives that support the wellbeing of racehorses across all stages of their lives.

-Kick-started with a contribution of more than $1 million, 10% of all public ticket sales for this year’s Melbourne Cup Carnival, and 5% of VRC annual membership fees will be redirected to the VRC Equine Wellbeing Fund for the care of racehorses.
+Kick-started with a contribution of $1 million, 10% of all public ticket sales for the 2019 Melbourne Cup Carnival, and 5% of VRC annual membership fees have been redirected to the VRC Equine Wellbeing Fund for the care of racehorses.

 Contributions to the new fund will be ongoing which will enable the Club to continue to provide a world-class experience for all equine athletes and ensure that the VRC is recognised globally as one of the leading race clubs in this regard.